arangesh/GPCycleGAN/README.md

 ## Dataset
 ### LISA Gaze Dataset v0
+This is the dataset introduced in the papers [On Generalizing Driver Gaze Zone Estimation using Convolutional Neural Networks](http://cvrr.ucsd.edu/publications/2017/IV2017-VoraTrivedi-OnGeneralizingGazeZone.pdf) and [Driver Gaze Zone Estimation using Convolutional Neural Networks: A General Framework and Ablative Analysis](http://cvrr.ucsd.edu/publications/2018/sourabh_gaze_zone.pdf).
+To use this dataset, do the following:
 1) Download the complete RGB dataset for driver gaze classification using [this link](https://drive.google.com/file/d/1Ez-pHW0v-5bRdz8NjTLlzWZPT0GS2rYT/view?usp=sharing).
 2) Unzip the file.

 ### LISA Gaze Dataset v1
+This is the second dataset introduced in the paper [Driver Gaze Zone Estimation using Convolutional Neural Networks: A General Framework and Ablative Analysis](http://cvrr.ucsd.edu/publications/2018/sourabh_gaze_zone.pdf).
+To use this dataset, do the following:
 1) Download the complete RGB dataset for driver gaze classification using [this link](https://drive.google.com/file/d/1YvFzqfDkC2NLX8s0YX0XiMi8SOp_eINx/view?usp=sharing).
 2) Unzip the file.

 ### LISA Gaze Dataset v2
+This is the dataset introduced in the paper Driver Gaze Estimation in the Real World: Overcoming the Eyeglass Challenge](http://cvrr.ucsd.edu/publications/2020/GPCycleGAN.pdf).
+To use this dataset, do the following:
 1) Download the complete IR+RGB dataset for driver gaze classification using [this link](https://drive.google.com/file/d/1iJTlVytGsmQu9EeB1Iw1-cYwPlOx4-XW/view?usp=sharing).
 2) Unzip the file.
 3) Prepare the train, val and test splits as follows: